-- Highly-available servers with guaranteed full-time internet access.
+- Highly available servers with guaranteed, full-time internet access

-- Computers or devices with non-guaranteed full-time internet access.
+- Devices with non-guaranteed full-time internet access

-Three Step Escalation for License Validation
+Three-Step Escalation for License Validation

-The easiest way to address the top four working environments mentioned above is to create a three step validation interval with escalating urgency in messaging:
+The easiest way to address the top four working environments mentioned above is to create a three-step validation interval with escalating urgency in messaging:

-IMPORTANT: Be Careful of Over-Validation
+Be Cautious of Over-Validation with Software Licenses

 Although it may be tempting to set up your software to perform Fail Silent validation requests on every execution or throughout multiple actions inside of your software, failure to adequately cache your license status and appropriately validate your software license can have an adverse effect on the overall responsiveness of your central licensing server, affecting all of your customers.

 Each software publisher and customer may have different business goals and requirements for using your licensed software.
 Building a three-step validation interval provides a good framework for protecting your software while keeping your customer informed about license validation requirements.
-Please feel free to contact us if you would like assistance determining the best license validation interval policies for your company's software.